danted4/paintshop/README.md

 # PaintShop - Paint & Photo Editor
 # PaintShop

-PaintShop is a modern paint and photo editor built with Preact and Vite.
+PaintShop is a modern paint and photo editor built with `Preact` and `Vite`.
 It offers a fast, intuitive, and feature-rich experience for both drawing and photo editing.
+#
+Node Version: `lts/jod`
+#
 ## ✨ Features

 ### Paint Mode